penpot/penpot-mcp/README.md

 #### Example: Claude Desktop

 For Claude Desktop integration, you will need to use a proxy like `mcp-remote` since it only supports stdio transport.
-So install it as described above.
+Install `mcp-remote` as described above.

 To add the server to Claude Desktop's configuration, locate the configuration file:

 - **Windows**: `%APPDATA%/Claude/claude_desktop_config.json`
 - **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`

+Add a `penpot` entry under `mcpServers` with the following content:

 ```json
 {